microsoft/dstoolkit-mlops-base/docs/how-to/GettingStarted.md

 ```
 PYTHON_VERSION: the version of python.
 Default value is 3.8
-SDK_VERSION: Default value is 1.35
+SDK_VERSION: the version of Azure ML SDK.
+Default value is 1.35
 AML_DATASET: training dataset name.
 AML_MODEL_NAME: model name (use in model register)